Justice Department looking into bringing charges against Oakland mayor Libby Schaaf

 “You can bet in the job I’m in now, I spend a great deal of my time making sure people understand who you are, what you do,” he said.

-For her part Mrs. Sanders on Thursday chided the Senate for failing to confirm a new commissioner for U.S. Customs and Border Protection, which oversees the Border Patrol.
+For her part, Mrs. Sanders on Thursday chided the Senate for failing to confirm a new commissioner for U.S. Customs and Border Protection, which oversees the Border Patrol.

 Kevin McAleenan has been the pending nominee for nearly a year.
 Mrs. Sanders blamed Democratic leaders for stalling the pick.